Webstop/core-styles/docs/guide/components.md

 The front-end component is a powerful design pattern for building front-end objects.

+Front-End Components Are:

 - portable
 - reliable
 - extensible
+- reusable
+- self-contained

 ## Anatomy of a Front-End Component

-There are three basic parts of a component the name (namespace), sub-classes, and attributes.
+There are three basic parts of a component the name (namespace), modifier classes, and attributes.
 As illustrated below.

 {% highlight html %}
 {% include examples/guide/_component-anatomy-example.html %}
 {% endhighlight %}

-The components name should always be the first CSS class listed in the class attribute, followed by any subclasses.
+The component's name should always be the first CSS class listed in the class attribute, followed by any modifier classes.

 ### Name, Namespace, & Root Element